s-zeid/site/_posts/2013-03-18-fun-with-google-reader-json-files.md

 It's worth noting that Google Reader JSON files *do* contain the full contents of each article, and Stella does let you view those.

-[The source code to Stella is available on Bitbucket][Stella-BB] and is released under the X11 License.
+[The source code to Stella is available on GitLab][Stella-repo] and is released under the X11 License.
 If you modify the JavaScript or CSS files, run `make` to regenerate the `stella.combined.{js,css}` files; otherwise, you won't see your changes.